MurrellGroup/Backboner.jl/README.md

 Pkg.add("Backboner")
 ```

-## Types and functions
+## Overview

-Proteins are represented as vectors of `Chain`s, which wrap the `Backbone` type to store the coordinates of N, Ca, and C atoms.

-The secondary structures of a chain are described by a `Vector{Char}`, where '-' stands for coil/loop, 'H' for helix, and 'E' for strand.
-For assignment of secondary structure, this package uses the [AssigningSecondaryStructure.jl](https://github.com/MurrellGroup/AssigningSecondaryStructure.jl) package, which implements a simplified version of the DSSP algorithm.
+The `Backbone` type is a wrapper for a 3xN matrix of coordinates representing absolute positions of atoms of a continuous molecular backbone.
+For working with the geometry of a backbone, the `ChainedBonds` type exists to store bond lengths, bond angles, and dihedral angles of a continuous chain of bonds.

-Proteins can be loaded from a PDB file using the `readpdb` function, which returns a `Vector{Chain}` instance.
-Inversely, a `Vector{Chain}` instance can be written to a PDB file using the `writepdb` function.
+Proteins can be loaded from a PDB file using the `readpdb` function, which returns a `Vector{Protein.Chain}`.
+Inversely, a `Vector{Protein.Chain}` instance can be written to a PDB file using the `writepdb` function.

 ## Example